fahdoo/sessions-client/requirements/instructions.md

 - AI-generated illustrations for key moments/themes.

 ### D. Session Management
-- Browse, share, and manage sessions with privacy settings (public, private, shared).
+- Browse, share, and manage sessions with a simple public/private setting.
 - Version control for original and edited sessions.

-### E. Public and Shared Sessions
+### E. Public and Private Sessions
-- Explore public sessions and manage shared sessions with privacy controls.
+- Explore public sessions and manage private sessions with a single toggle.

 Note: While initially focusing on web development, all features will be designed with future mobile compatibility in mind.